mariehposa/mariehposa/README.md

     <a href="https://twitter.com/Mariehposah">Twitter</a>
 </p>

 I'm a passionate software engineer with 3+ years of experience in building robust and scalable applications.
 I specialize in full-stack development, with expertise in frontend, backend, and cloud engineering.
-I also have a keen interest in blockchain development, cybersecurity, and quantum computing.
+I also have a keen interest in blockchain development.

 💼 **Professional Experience**:
-- Frontend: HTML, CSS, LESS, SASS, Styled Components, JavaScript, React, Redux, Next.js, Storybook, Axios, Formik, Shopify, etc.
+- Frontend: HTML, CSS, SASS, Styled Components, JavaScript, Typescript, React, Redux, Next.js, Storybook, GraphQL, Shopify, etc.
-- DevOps: AWS, Digital Ocean, Jenkins, Kubernetes, CircleCI, Scripting, Nginx, Docker, Ansible, Terraform, Terratest, Golang, etc.
+- DevOps: AWS, Digital Ocean, Jenkins, Kubernetes, CircleCI, Nginx, Docker, Ansible, Terraform, Terratest, Golang, etc.
-- Backend: Node.js, Express, Socket.io, Knex, Jest, Supertest, Python, PostgreSQL, Heroku, etc.
+- Backend: Node.js, Express, Socket.io, Knex, Jest, MongoDB, Heroku, etc.
 - Blockchain: Solidity, Smart contracts, Ganache, Truffle, Hyperledger, etc.
 - Tools: AWS CLI, AWS Console, Git, VS Code, Vim, LucidChart, Canva, UMLet, etc.

 🔨 **What I Do**:
 I'm proficient in developing and maintaining end-to-end web applications, ensuring seamless user experiences across different devices.
 I have a strong foundation in frontend technologies, crafting beautiful UIs and leveraging powerful frameworks like React and Next.js.
-On the backend, I excel in Node.js and Express, building scalable APIs and integrating them with databases like PostgreSQL.
+On the backend, I excel in Node.js and Express, building scalable APIs and integrating them with databases like MongoDB.
 I'm well-versed in DevOps practices, using tools like AWS, Docker, and Kubernetes to deploy and manage cloud-based applications.

 🚀 **Projects and Contributions**:
 I have contributed to various open-source projects, such as [Firefox profiler](https://github.com/firefox-devtools/profiler).
 I love sharing my knowledge and experiences through tech articles on [Dev.to](https://dev.to/mariehposa).

 🌱 **Interests**:
-Aside from software engineering, I have a keen interest for adventurous travel✈️ and exploring new recipes🧑‍🍳.
+Aside from software engineering, I have a keen interest in adventurous travel✈️ and exploring new recipes🧑‍🍳.

 📫 **Let's Connect**:
 Feel free to reach out to me through [Email](mailto:mariamadedeji.work@gmail.com) or [LinkedIn](https://linkedin.com/in/adedeji-mariam).
 I'm open to new opportunities, collaboration, or simply having a conversation about technology and software development.